rdg922/Unibuy/README.md

-# Robay
+# Unibuy
-RoBay is an online store that allows users to buy Rohit’s items.
+Unibuy is a marketplace connecting students moving out or graduating with students looking for affordable items.